Tyrone-Gabriel-Anderson/Omnisyndetic-Transductive-Baryon-Calculator/README.md

 That’s the spark behind Contrast Algebra (well, actually more like obsessively reading these texts for years until it just became natural in my thinking, but let’s say spark), the formal system at the heart of this framework.

 It rejects the idea that anything exists by itself.
 There are no isolated substances or self-contained forms.
 Instead, all actuality arises from contrast, from the collapse of undivided potential into coherent relational structure.
-If something can’t be distinguished, it doesn’t exist — not relationally, not structurally.
+If something can’t be distinguished, it doesn’t exist, not relationally, not structurally.

 Take a coin in mid-air.
 Is it heads or tails?
 Until it hits the floor and becomes part of a shared frame of reference, until it enters relation, it’s neither.
-It’s in **proto-truth** — contrast without resolution.
+It’s in **proto-truth** contrast without resolution.
 Only when the coin lands and is seen do heads and tails exist as real distinctions.
 That’s how this framework treats everything, from logic to mass.

 Everything here is a work in progress.
 Maybe it’s a toy model.
 Maybe it’s more.
 Either way, it’s a complete, functioning system with **no hand-tuned parameters**, just **one constant**, and straightforward derivations.
 And from that, we get the full baryon spectrum, calculated from first principles.